What foods are adaptogens and what are their benefits?

-Wondering what foods are adaptogens to incorporate more into your diet?
-Whether you're constantly feeling tired or looking to give your immune system a boost, there are plenty out there that promote a huge range of benefits.
+Want to know what foods are adaptogens to incorporate more into your daily diet?
+Whether you're constantly feeling tired or want to help your immune system along, there are plenty out there that promote a huge range of benefits.

-Adaptogens and supplements in general are just that though - supplements.
-Having a balanced diet with plenty of fresh fruits, vitamins and minerals will keep your body healthy and adaptogens work to take things one step further by helping to improve our physical response to stress.
+Adaptogens are typically herbs and fungi that help the body deal with stress and can aid performance by assisting the systems that reduce fatigue, depression, and anxiety, and improve mental performance.
+As a supplement though, they're meant for exactly that - supplementation.
+Having a balanced diet with plenty of fresh fruits, vitamins and minerals will keep your body healthy and adaptogens can work to take things one step further by helping to improve our physical response to stressors.

 What foods are adaptogens?